djvanderlaan/simplermarkdown/README.md

 on your machine will be used.
 However, you can also specify custom styling in the header of your markdown file.
 See the [documentation of Pandoc](https://pandoc.org/MANUAL.html) for more information.
-For example, if you generate HTML output and you want to use a curstom CSS-stylesheet, you can place the stylesheet in the `vignettes` directory and refer to the stylesheet in the header:
+For example, if you generate HTML output and you want to use a custom CSS-stylesheet, you can place the stylesheet in the `vignettes` directory and refer to the stylesheet in the header: